JuliaGraphics/Gtk.jl/README.md

 ### Objects have[:properties, with_types] = values

 The properties of any object can be accessed by treating the object as an Associative dictionary.
 Displaying a GtkObjectI at the REPL-prompt will show you all of the properties that can be set on the object.
 Or you can view the [Gtk documentation](https://developer.gnome.org/gtk3/stable/GtkWidget.html) online.
 Indexing is typically done using a symbol, but you can also use a string.
+In property names, you can replace `-` with `_` as shown below.

 When retrieving a property, you must specify the output type.
 Specifying the input type when setting a property is strictly optional.
-It is helpful to know that you can replace ``-`` with ``_`` when specifying a name, as shown below.

 Some Examples: